 Kenilworth Camping is located on a picturesque dairy farm on the Mary River and is a favourite camping spot for family campers.
 With amazing scenery and loads of activities to do, it’s the perfect spot if you’re after good family camping Brisbane has close by.

 The kids will love having all the cows around, as well as the chance to see a platypus in the Mary River.
-The river is pristine and so is a great spot for swimming and kayaking.
+The river is pristine and is a great spot for swimming and kayaking.
+This is one of the unique camp grounds near Brisbane where city families can have a taste of the farming life.

 Kenilworth camping is just 2km from the local town where there are plenty of shops and cafes.